- Support IPF

 The icon of the Holy Family describes the qualities of this priestly vocation.
 This image of the Holy Family, written by Kiko Arguello for the Neo-catechumenal Way, is somewhat unusual in that Jesus is not a baby in Mary’s arms while Joseph stands by watchfully.
 Rather, in this depiction the Holy Family is traveling from Jerusalem to Nazareth after Jesus was separated from Mary and Joseph in the Temple at the age of twelve.
 Here, Mary carries a scroll containing the message of Isaiah (61), “The spirit of the Lord is upon me, because the Lord has anointed me to bring good tidings to the afflicted,” which foreshadows Jesus’ future mission as Redeemer.
-As an adult at the start of his public ministry, Jesus will proclaim this same passage in the synagogue at Nazareth, and so in this scene the boy Jesus bows to Mary and the scroll she bears as if anticipating the mission before him.
+As an adult at the start of his public ministry, Jesus will proclaim this same passage in the synagogue at Nazareth, and so in this scene the boy Jesus bows to Mary, as he reaches out to receive the scroll she bears, in anticipation of his mission.

 Though what passed between Joseph and Jesus remains in the mystical silence of the hidden years at Nazareth, Joseph, Father of the Interior Life, was given by God the Father to Jesus to form Jesus in the life of prayer in preparation for his future public ministry.
 Similarly, the IPF Priests of Saint Joseph serve Jesus in the hearts of priests and seminarians by accompanying them in hiddenness to foster their growth in the life of prayer so that they might be interiorly strengthened in their public ministry as priests of Jesus Christ.
 When the heart of the priest abides in intimate communion with the Trinity, then his ministry is anointed with greater fruitfulness.